 Kitcha Dental Clinic

-Kitcha Dental Clinic is one of Chiang Mai’s largest private dental clinics located across from the Chiang Mai Gate Market in a newly renovated 5-story building.
+Kitcha Dental Clinic is one of Chiang Mai’s largest private dental clinics located across from the Chiang Mai Gate Market in a 5-story building.
 They have also been recognized by Chiang Mai’s Provincial Public Health Office as an outstanding and high quality dental clinic.

 There is an international patient coordinator department to assist with communication for foreign patients.